AliNisarAhmed/my-notes/dotnet-C#/C#.md

 - We might try to destroy an object multiple times.

+The garbage collector makes the following guarantees:

+- Every object will be destroyed, and its destructor will be run.
+When a program ends, all outstanding objects will be destroyed.
+- Every object will be destroyed exactly once.
+- Every object will be destroyed only when it becomes unreachable—that is,when there are no references to the object in the process running your application.

 ##### Garbage Collector algo

 1. It builds a map of all reachable objects.
 It does this by repeatedly following